-Teacher Guide: Comprehension Strategy Lesson Plans and Teaching Resources
+Teacher Guide: Comprehension Strategy Resource Sets

 As a teacher you know that comprehension is key to successful reading.
 That means teaching children to comprehend text is an essential part of any curriculum.
 Comprehension happens when a reader is able to think about what they have read and apply that information in a meaningful way.
-So, when you think about it, teaching readers to comprehend text is really all about giving them strategies to help them think.
-The BookPagez Comprehension Strategy Lesson Plans support instruction of the following comprehension strategies:

 - Asking Questions